AbsolutelyLudicrous/cbus-2018/README.md

 The aforementioned socialist Cold War bike race would have a score of 437.
 A Cold War themed bicycle shop would have a score of 181.
-A Socialist baby-eating competition would have score of 182.
+A Socialist pickle-eating competition would have score of 182.

 #### But wait! there's more!

 Hitting a like button for a particular event doesn't just update your user preferences, the app will also store that event on its calendar locally on your device.
 When you start the app up, you will see a calendar with all your liked events displayed.
-If you're having second thoughts about going to a socialist baby-eating competition, you can simply remove that event from your calendar.
+If you're having second thoughts about going to a socialist pickle-eating competition, you can simply remove that event from your calendar.
 When an event you liked/saved is coming up in a few days, the app will send you push notifications to your mobile device so you won't forget to go to your favorite events.